0x41gawor/vape-catalogue/README.md

 #### Stage 3 - Generic catalogue app

-Categories are also user defined and app can be used as catalogue of any items described with: name, price, image, notes.
+Categories are also user-defined and app can be used as catalogue of any items described with: name, price, image, notes.

 #### Current state